TheGoodlike13/liberty_or_death/README.md

 but this doesn't seem to be the issue.

-I comment away 'implementation 'javax.servlet:javax.servlet-api:3.1.0' as 'jakarta.jakartaee-api' provides those implementations already.
+I comment away `implementation 'javax.servlet:javax.servlet-api:3.1.0'` as `jakarta.jakartaee-api` provides those implementations already.
-I do need to fix the imports in 'TestServlet'.
+I do need to fix the imports in `TestServlet`.
 However, this does not fix the issue.

-It's clear there's some [#compatibility_issue](#compatibility_issue), but it's not clear how it has come about.
+It's clear that there's some [#compatibility_issue](#compatibility_issue), but it's not clear how it has come about.
-'builtinAuthentication-1.0' isn't something I've configured, after all.
+`builtinAuthentication-1.0` isn't something I've configured, after all.
 I decide to revert to older versions that don't conflict:

     <featureManager>